devonfw-ng-adv-training/refresher/README.md

 ### Backup branch

-backup branch exists [here](https://github.com/devonfw-ng-adv-training/refresher/tree/5-exercise-four-using-selectors) and will be used in the next step
+backup branch exists as [5-exercise-four-using-selectors](https://github.com/devonfw-ng-adv-training/refresher/tree/5-exercise-four-using-selectors) and will be used in the next step

 ## 5. Exercise Four: using ngrx selectors